Journeys

 Ultimately, the individuals who will enjoy our Journeys the most are hearty travelers who possess a genuine curiosity to explore the planet; who are excited to meet & interact with new folks (including locals, crew members, and fellow travelers); and who enjoy stretching their limits.

 If you possess these qualities and are reasonably fit, we think you’ll love it.
-However, due to the lack of developed tourism infrastructure in the region, we do not recommend it for first-time international travelers, nor do we accept applicants below the age of 25.
+However, due to the lack of developed tourism infrastructure in the region, we do not recommend it for first-time international travelers, nor do we accept solo applicants below the age of 25.

 • 5/5.
 Our Journeys are not intended to be tests, and each itinerary we create is unique, crafted with your fitness level, past experiences, preferences, and reservations in mind.
 That said, the Espinhaço is a vast mountainous region full of fascinating and difficult-to-access communities & natural sites, and the Story we want to share depends on us being able to access as much of it as possible.